I can get the engine to run at one speed and load okay, but it won't run right if I try to speed it up or slow it down.

 Over cranking the engine, especially in cold weather, causes over priming and flooding, a common starting problem.

-For Order Information - Prices - Availability - or General Questions
+For Orders - Prices - Availability - or General Questions